All Episodes

 Give me strength as I live and break it.

-And what's happened two and a half years later is we are still talking about it, and it would appear that the elite, the our swamp, if you will, in Trump's terminology, is going to try.
+And it would appear that the elite, the our swamp, if you will, in Trump's terminology, is going to try.

 Well, yeah, I understand.

-Uh Teresa May um wanted to postpone the vote.
+Teresa May wanted to postpone the vote.

-Um I mean, what the hell?
+I mean, what the hell?

 You guys did vote on this already, for God's sake.

-You know, but you know, this is it.
+You know, but this is it.

-So they will keep trying and and keep doing what they do until they get the outcome that they want.
+So they will keep trying and keep doing what they do until they get the outcome that they want.

-It's it's so true.
+It's so true.

-Um, when you watch that, what you learn and what you see, what you observe is that people really want to believe in democracy.
+When you watch that, what you learn and what you see, what you observe is that people really want to believe in democracy.

 It's almost like a child realizing there is no Father Christmas.